2. Development and Review

 7. Departments are responsible for publishing full details of scheme accreditations to students, and must always keep applicants and current students informed of the status of the study scheme with regards to PSRB accreditation.

-1. We advertise a Welsh medium percentage for every one of our degree schemes where it is possible to study at least on module through the medium of Welsh.
-This information appears on our website and in our bilingual prospectus, so it is important that it is correct so as to conform with advertising regulations.
-A Welsh medium percentage should be recorded on AStRA for every degree scheme.
-AStRA feeds the information to our website.
+2.14 Guidance on calculating Welsh medium percentages for degree schemes1.
+AU advertises a Welsh medium percentage for every one of its degree schemes where it is possible to study at least one module through the medium of Welsh.
+This information appears on the website and in the bilingual prospectus, so it is important that it is correct in order to conform with advertising regulations.
+A Welsh medium percentage should be recorded on AStRA for every degree scheme which feeds the information to the website.
 Academic Registry will update AStRA on the basis of data provided by academic departments.

 2. Calculating Welsh medium percentages for degree schemes.